 Hart, too, developed more art to guide remembering the details that day: stylized views of the Pentagon, the New York City skyline, and the Flight 93 crash site, filled with symbolism."

-The 9/11 memorial is open daily with no fee at 320 Morton Farm Lane, Athens.
-Take a minute to stop by this week and observe a moment of silence in honor of those who lost their lives 13 years ago.
-For more information about the trail, visit Bob Hart's website.
+The 9/11 memorial is open daily to the public with no fee at 320 Morton Farm Lane, Athens.
+Take a minute to stop by to reflect and observe a moment of silence in honor of those who lost their lives 20 years ago.
+For more information about the trail and an online tour, visit Bob Hart's website.

 All Photos by Bob Hart